 Consistent term selection promotes medical accuracy for sharing MedDRA-coded data and facilitates a common understanding of shared data among academic, commercial and regulatory entities.
 The MTS:PTC could also be used by healthcare professionals, researchers, and other parties outside of the regulated biopharmaceutical industry.

 The document provides term selection considerations for business purposes and regulatory requirements.
 There may be examples that do not reflect practices and requirements in all regions.
-This document does not specify regulatory reporting requirements, nor does it address database issues.
+This document does not specify regulatory reporting requirements.
+It also does not address database issues or assignment to specific database fields.
 As experience with MedDRA increases, and as MedDRA changes, there will be revisions to this document.

 Uses of MedDRA